Taza Aya

 Important report from a National Academies of Science, Engineering, and Medicine (NASEM) committee recommending future frameworks for expanding the availability of respiratory protection (historically, N95 masks but potentially newer approaches such as Taza Aya’s in the future) that go beyond the current limited list of professions to all workers potentially exposed to respiratory hazards (including airborne pathogens) and the public at large, including children.

-A mandate for rethinking how we view - and what we demand of - personal respiratory
+A mandate for rethinking how we view - and what we demand of - personal

 Taza Aya Featured in UM Center for Entrepreneurship Promotional Video